octobercms/docs/3.x/cms/themes/themes.md

 |           └── images
 :::

-> The active theme is set with the `active_theme` parameter in the `config/cms.php` file or with the Theme Selector on the System > CMS > Front-end Theme backend page.
-The theme set with the Theme Selector overrides the value in the `config/cms.php` file.

-<a id="oc-subdirectories"></a>
 ### Subdirectories

 October CMS supports a single level of subdirectories for **pages**, **partials**, **layouts** and **content** files, while the **assets** directory can have an unlimited depth.
 This approach simplifies the organization of large websites.
 In the example directory structure below, the **pages** and **partials** directories contain the **blog** subdirectory, and the **content** directory contains the **home** subdirectory.